georgeglint/astro/README.md

 Filtering by astronaut **type** was however possible, so I used this as a filtering criteria instead.

 After deciding on an app architecture (detailed in the App Architecture section below) I selected two dependencies to use, both installed via their recommended installation method, CocoaPods:
-- [SwiftGen](https://github.com/SwiftGen/SwiftGen) - to ensure our images, colours and localisable strings are type-safe, and accessible via automatically generated Asset and L10n enums respectively.
+- [SwiftGen](https://github.com/SwiftGen/SwiftGen) - to ensure our images and localisable strings are type-safe, and accessible via automatically generated Asset and L10n enums respectively.
 - [SwiftLint](https://github.com/realm/SwiftLint) - to enforce community-recognised Swift styling and conventions across the project.

 The Xcode project was created using a SwiftUI interface and lifecycle, as this most closely matches the route I believe Glint are taking!